-All members have access to discounted parking for Festival concert nights in the Millennium Park garage, located at 5 S Columbus Drive, just under the Pavilion.
-The discounted rate for 2021 is $13 per evening.
-In order to take advantage of the discount, please contact Patron Services (email@example.com or at 312.742.7647) before you come to the Park.
+All members are entitled to discounted on-site parking for Festival concert nights in the Millennium Park Garage, located at 5 S Columbus Drive, just under the Pavilion.
+In order to take advantage of the discount, you must fill out and submit the parking form prior to arriving for your first concert.
+Here's how it works:

 Millennium Park was designed with accessibility in mind.
-Wheelchair access is available at the Randolph Street entrances.
-Contact Patron Services at firstname.lastname@example.org or at 312.742.7647 for more information.
+Wheelchair access is available at the northeast corner of the park at 201 E. Randolph Street.
+Contact Patron Services at email@example.com or at 312.742.7647 for more information.

 The Grant Park Music Festival will email an acknowledgment letter to you within one week of your donation.
 If you did not receive an acknowledgment letter, please contact Patron Services.

 Is my membership tax deductible?